Hysteria: History

 Between the fifth and thirteenth centuries, however, the increasing influence of Christianity in the Latin West altered medical and public understanding of hysteria.
 St. Augustine's writings suggested that human suffering resulted from sin, thus hysteria became perceived as satanic possession.
 With the shift in perception of hysteria came a shift in treatment options.
-Instead of admitting patients to a hospital, the church began treating patients through prayers, amulets, and exorcisms.
-At this time, writings such as Constantine the African’s Viaticum and Pantegni, described women with hysteria as the cause of amor heroycus, a form of sexual desire so strong that it caused madness, rather than someone with a problem who should be cured.
+The Church treated affected patients through prayers, amulets, and exorcisms.
+At this time, writings such as Constantine the African's Viaticum and Pantegni, described women with hysteria as the cause of amor heroycus, a form of sexual desire so strong that it caused madness, rather than someone with a problem who should be cured.

 Trota de Ruggiero is considered the first female doctor in Christian Europe as well as the first gynecologist, though she could not become a magister.
-She recognized that women were often ashamed to go to a doctor with gynecological issues, and studied women’s diseases and attempted to avoid common misconceptions and prejudice of the era.
+She recognized that women were often ashamed to go to a doctor with gynecological issues, and studied women's diseases.
 She prescribed remedies such as mint for women suffering from hysteria.
 Hildegard of Bingen was another female doctor, whose work was part of an attempt to combine science and faith.
 She agreed with the theories of Hippocrates and suggested hysteria may be connected to the idea of original sin; She believed that men and women were both responsible for original sin, and could both suffer from hysteria.
 Furthermore, during the Renaissance period many patients of hysteria were prosecuted as witches and underwent interrogations, torture, exorcisms, and execution.
-During this time the common point of view was that women were inferior beings, connected to Aristotle’s ideas of male superiority.
-Saint Thomas Aquinas supported this idea and in his writing, Summa Theologica stated “'some old women' are evil-minded; they gaze on children in a poisonous and evil way, and demons, with whom the witches enter into agreements, interacting through their eyes”.
-This time of fear of witches and sorcery is part of the rules of celibacy and chastity imposed on the clergy.
+During this time the common point of view was that women were inferior beings, connected to Aristotle's ideas of male superiority.
+Saint Thomas Aquinas supported this idea and in his writing, Summa Theologica stated "'some old women' are evil-minded; they gaze on children in a poisonous and evil way, and demons, with whom the witches enter into agreements, interacting through their eyes".
+This type of fear of witches and sorcery is part of the rules of celibacy and chastity imposed on the clergy.
 Philippe Pinel believed that there was little difference between madness and healthy people, and believed that people should be treated if they were unwell.
 He considered hysteria a female disorder.